SuperAIdesu/combat-wombat-bias-in-toxicity/README.md

 ## Code for the other parts

 To run the code for the "interpretability" and "robustness" part, a computer with Nvidia GPU is needed.

+### Install dependencies

 First, install the following dependencies.
 The use of `mamba` is recommended as the dependency resolving process can be slow due to the legacy packages used in the original solution.
 The correct version of cuda should also be installed.

 ```
 channels: